Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Introduction

-In this work, we for the first time tackle the self-supervised skeleton-based action recognition task under occlusions.
-A benchmark is firstly built by introducing the occlusion derived from Peng~\textit{et al.}~\cite{peng2023delving}.
-On this benchmark, obvious performance decays are observed when using occluded skeleton data on all existing methods.
-We thereby contribute a new method by considering both model- and data perspectives, and then evaluate the proposed solution on this benchmark.
-From the model perspective, we introduce a novel dataset-driven \emph{Adaptive Spatial Masking (ASM)} data augmentation based on the current state-of-the-art approach, \textit{i.e.}, PSTL~\cite{zhou2023selfsupervised}.
+From the model perspective, we introduce a novel dataset-driven \emph{Adaptive Spatial Masking (ASM)} data augmentation to enhance the robustness of the model toward occlusion perturbation.
 This method masks joints based on the distribution of missing joints within the dataset to effectively leverage intact data to learn feature representation.
-For the data-driven approach, we propose a simple but effective method that enhances the performance of existing popular self-supervised action recognition methods for downstream tasks by completing missing data, as shown in Fig.~\ref{fig:imputed_joints_visiualization}.
+For the data-driven approach, we propose \emph{cluster agnostic KNN imputer} that further enhance the performance of self-supervised skeleton-based human action recognition, as shown in Fig.~\ref{fig:imputed_joints_visiualization}.
+The cluster agnostic KNN imputer can generalize to other self-supervised skeleton-based human action recognition baselines.
 Intuitively, one might search for similar dataset samples to fill in missing data.
 However, due to the vast amount of data and the density of the original skeleton data, directly applying KNN~\cite{KNN} to search for neighboring samples is highly impractical and unacceptable in terms of both time and space considerations.
 To improve computational efficiency, we propose a two-stage approach.
 In the first stage, samples are grouped into distinct categories through KMeans~\cite{kmeans} clustering on features learned through self-supervised learning methods.
 In the second stage, missing values are imputed by leveraging close neighbors within the same cluster.